qingxiangguo/Computational-Medicine-and-Bioinformatics-Terminology-Database/README.md

 - **Partial Genomic Coverage**: Thus, scNanoCOOL-seq primarily measures and analyzes those regions in the genome that were methylated prior to bisulfite treatment, not the entire genome.
 - **Focused Analysis**: This means the method mainly captures specific, methylation-status-related genomic information, rather than providing a comprehensive overview of the entire genome.

-## scNanoCOOL-seq Primer Usage Summary

-### Random Priming with Oligo 1-N6

-- **Purpose:** To initiate multiple rounds of amplification on bisulfite-treated single-stranded DNA, enhancing the complexity of the library.
-- **Primer Structure:** Oligo 1-N6 primer has a sequence `5‘ - CTACACGACGCTCTTCCGATCTNNNNNN - 3’`.
-- **Process:** Random priming is performed several times to tag bisulfite-converted DNA with Oligo 1-N6, generating complementary DNA strands.
-This step is crucial for preparing the DNA for subsequent PCR amplification.

-### PCR Amplification with 24bp Barcode-Oligo1 Primer

-- **Purpose:** To amplify the tagged DNA while introducing a unique 24-nucleotide barcode for each sample.
-- **Primer Structure:** The 24bp Barcode-Oligo1 primer is designed as `5‘ - /24 bp barcode/CTACACGACGCTCTTCCGATCT - 3’`.
-- **Process:**
-    - The PCR amplification utilizes only the Barcode-Oligo1 primer, relying on the complementary strands generated during the random priming phase.
-    - This approach is possible because the initial random priming with Oligo 1-N6 produces complementary strands that are suitable for amplification with the Barcode-Oligo1 primer.
-    - The PCR conditions are optimized to efficiently amplify the library, ensuring adequate representation of the bisulfite-converted DNA and maintaining the library complexity.

-### Single-Strand Information

-- **Information from One Strand:** In scNanoCOOL-seq, the amplification and sequencing primarily capture information from a single DNA strand.
-- **Bisulfite Treatment Effect:** The bisulfite treatment converts unmethylated cytosines to uracil, and the subsequent amplification process effectively reads and amplifies the converted strand.
-- **Focus on Methylation Status:** Since the main focus is on identifying methylation status, sequencing one strand provides sufficient information to determine the methylation pattern.

-### Key Considerations

-- **Single Primer PCR:** While traditional PCR usually requires two complementary primers, in this specific context, the previous random priming step facilitates the use of a single primer for effective amplification.
-- **Library Complexity:** The combined use of Oligo 1-N6 in random priming and the Barcode-Oligo1 primer in PCR ensures high complexity and accurate representation of the DNA methylation state in the library.

 ## scNMT-seq (single-cell nucleosome, methylation and transcription sequencing)